LelsersLasers/Notes/Biology/All Class Notes.md

         - 3 bases at a time
     - Adding or deleting 1 base will offset all the remaining bases
         - Could change all the amino acids
+- If you delete or add a multiple of 3 bases, then there will be deleted or added amino acids
+    - But the rest of the polypeptide chain will be unaffected